MetPX/sarracenia/doc/sr_poll.1.rst

 to *False* (or *off*).
 This reduces overhead forty-fold in some measured cases.

 By default, files that are more than 2 months are not posted.
 However, this can be modified to any specified time limit in the configurations by using the option *file_time_limit <integer>*.
 By default, seconds are used, but one can specify hours, days or weeks with 1, 1h, 1d, 1w respectively.
+One can also specify the *destination_timezone '<TIMEZONE>'* of such files by adding this option in the configurations in order convert all files to 'UTC'.
+By default, the destination_timezone is set to 'UTC' but one can specify another timezone in the format: '<TIMEZONE>' such as 'PST' or 'EST'.

 POSTING SPECIFICATIONS
 ----------------------